 A cup of tulsi tea has a significant level of iron in it, which is an essential mineral within the body.
 Iron is a key component of red blood cells, which transport oxygen and nutrients throughout the body.
-By ensuring that you have enough iron in your diet, you prevent the onset of anemia, speed healing, increase energy, and ensure that all parts of your body get the resources they need.
+By ensuring that you have enough iron in your diet, you can prevent the onset of anemia, speed up healing, increase energy, and ensure that all parts of your body get the resources they need.

 If you are suffering from arthritis, indigestion, headaches, fever, gout or any other inflammatory condition, tulsi tea can quickly relieve you of the discomfort.
-Drinking one cup at the beginning and end of the day can provide relief from many different ailments, as well as chronic pain and joint disorders.
+Drinking one cup at the beginning and end of the day can provide relief from different ailments, as well as chronic pain and joint disorders.